 Delay tasks so you can think and consider all possible scenarios.
 Look at what others are doing.
 This form of procrastination will help you come up with the best approach.
 After all, it’s much easier to improve on somebody else’s idea than it is to create something new from scratch.

 “Procrastinating is a vice when it comes to productivity but it can be a virtue for creativity.”

 Angela Lee Duckworth – Grit: The Power of Passion and Perseverance

 Who is successful and why?

 The answer is simple.

-There is only one characteristic that is the significant predictor of success.
+There is only one characteristic that is a significant predictor of success.
 It’s not IQ.
 It’s not looks.
 It’s not how long you meditate.
 It’s grit.

-This skills, or should we call it personal quality, is a mixture of passion and persistence focused towards a very long term goal.
+This skill, or should we call it personal quality, is a mixture of passion and persistence focused on a very long-term goal.

 If you really want to succeed in your area of expertise you need to embrace a long-term way of thinking.
 Understand that success is like a marathon, not a sprint.